Controversies regarding COVID-19 contracts in the United Kingdom: Tendering-process concerns

 According to The Sunday Times, the government gave £1.5 billion to companies that are linked to the Conservative Party.
 Although the NAO said there was "no evidence" ministers were "involved in either the award or management of the contracts", companies that had links to government ministers, politicians and health officials were put in a high-priority channel that was fast-tracked; those in it were ten times more likely to win a contract.
 In an opinion piece, BBC economics correspondent Andrew Verity said there was an increased risk contracts would be seen to be "awarded not on merit or value for money but because of personal connections" when fast-tracking occurs.

+A landmark study revealed widespread corruption risks in UK government Covid contracts worth over £15 billion, accounting for nearly a third of pandemic-related spending.
+The investigation, conducted by Transparency International UK, found systemic issues such as lack of competition, opaque accounting, and conflicts of interest in over 135 contracts.
+Political connections and the controversial VIP lane were flagged, with £1 billion wasted on unusable PPE.
+Despite the urgency of the pandemic, the report criticized the government's overreliance on non-competitive procurement, leading to significant waste.
+Labour pledged a Covid corruption commissioner to investigate the £7.6 billion lost to fraud and mismanagement.